Laser Drilling Applications

 As we’ve already explored, laser drilling is capable of creating incredibly small and precise holes in whichever material that it is working with, whether this be metals, plastics, rubber, or some other substance.

-Some of the metals that laser drilling is great at working with and creating precision holes are stainless steel and nickel alloys, and this finds a particularly importance for the aerospace and automotive industries.
+Some of the metals that laser drilling is great at working with and creating precision holes are stainless steel and nickel alloys, and this finds a particular importance for the aerospace and automotive industries.

 By creating these precision holes and injection nozzles, laser drilling allows for proper airflow, fluid flow, lubrication holes, and also cooling holes to keep the aircraft or automobile working at optimum efficiency.
 These micro holes can also be utilised in the medical and pharmaceutical industries, where laser drilling is used to create holes in vials, syringes, ampoules, and other packages used in these sectors.
-You will also find laser drilling being used on this packages to test possible leak or defect scenarios, making laser drilling a preventative measure as well.
+You will also find laser drilling being used on these packages to test possible leak or defect scenarios, making laser drilling a preventative measure as well.

 Laser drilling is not just used industrially in manufacturing or production plants; you’ll also find that it has a great impact on your everyday life.
 While we have already examined that laser drilling is useful for products such as cars, it has also been used on items such as stainless steel coffee makers and food mincers, where the size of the hole actually determines the taste of the food.